Informfully/Documentation/docs/source/items.rst

     },
     {
       "type": "quote",
-      "text": "This is the \"quote\" option that creates an indented paragaph with the same font size as regular text."
+      "text": "This is the \"quote\" option that creates an indented paragraph with the same font size as regular text."
     }
   ]